 Another major difference between sealants and fillings is permanency.
 When proper oral hygiene is maintained, both sealants and fillings can last years, if not decades.
 However, dental sealants are applied through a simple painting process on the molars, making them a superficial, temporary solution.
 Chewing, grinding and eating sticky foods can easily wear them down.
 Whereas, dental filling are made up of a more durable substance and require a more invasive process to apply, extending the overall lifespan.

-Sealants are necessary because bacteria finds it’s way into the grooves of the teeth and produces acid, which causes tooth decay.
+Sealants are necessary because bacteria find their way into the grooves of the teeth and produce acid, which causes tooth decay.
 Used as a preventative measure, sealants literally “seal up” developmental grooves, lines or crevices on the surface of the teeth to keep cavities at bay.
-Because some people are born with natural grooves in their teeth and most people develop them over time through use, sealants often become a necessary means to preserve the teeth from further damage.
+Because some people are born with natural grooves in their teeth, and most people develop them over time through use, sealants often become a necessary means to preserve the teeth from further damage.

 Fillings, on the other hand, are used as restorative measures after tooth decay has been identified in an existing tooth.
 In the process of getting the filling, a dentist will first remove all decay from the tooth.
 Then the filling material is painted onto the tooth as a guard against potentially harmful bacteria and further damage.